maleakhiw/radAR/readme.md

 To get the .apk (application installer file), simply select either the `Build APK` or `Generate Signed APK` options in Android Studio, the latter requiring application signing keys.
 This .apk file can be installed on Android devices meeting the above system requirements.

-To install the application on a device with USB debugging enabled (using ADB - Android Debug Bridge: connect the device.
+To install the application on a device with USB debugging enabled (using ADB - Android Debug Bridge: connect the device and select `app` in *Run Configurations*.
 If prompted, grant USB debugging permissions on the device.
 The device should show up on the Run menu (for `app`).
 Select the device and click on Run to deploy and run the application on the connected device.

 ## Tests: how to run
 ### Backend